 Do you offer any services for blind or low-vision patrons?

-FMCT typically offers one Audio Description performance during the run of each main stage production.
-At these performances a professional interpreter describes what is happening on stage for any patron that is blind or low-vision.
-The interpreter’s voice is fed discreetly into an earpiece worn by the patron for the duration of the performance.
+FMCT typically offers one Audio Description (AD) performance during the run of each main stage production.
+At these performances a professional audio describer communicates what is happening on stage for any patron that is blind or low-vision.
+The audio describer’s voice is fed discreetly into an earpiece worn by the patron for the duration of the performance.
 To request additional info or to book tickets for an upcoming AD performance, please contact the box office at 701-235-6778.

 Do you offer programming to the Autism community?